wangbanban17/wangbanban17.github.io/_pages/about.md

 Hello world!
 Thank you for visiting my site!

-I am Wang Banban, a historian wandering in stones and books.
+I am Wang Banban (no pronoun/him/his), a historian wandering in stones and books.
 Here you will find my ideas, my work, and sometimes my complaints: mostly about Graeco-Roman antiquity, but also about histories in general!

 I currently work as a research associate (or *wissenschaftlicher Mitarbeiter*) at the [Collaborative Research Centre 933 "Material Text Cultures"](https://www.materiale-textkulturen.org) at Heidelberg University (Germany).
 At the same time I am finalising my PhD dissertation on the epigraphic culture in the Hellenistic sanctuary of Apollo at Delphi (Greece).